 - On 10 November 2014, as a full member of the ITRE committee, I hosted an event entitled: “Carbon Capture & Storage (CCS) – An essential part of Europe’s industrial growth equation”, in the form of a High Level European Parliament Hearing.
 In collaboration with the Zero Emissions Platform (ZEP), the hearing aimed to act as a platform for organising a development strategy for CSS technology across Europe.
 I believe that it is crucial that we recognise the importance of CCS and what it will bring to industrial growth in my region and beyond.
 I hope we can go forward with a strategy for CCS across Europe.
 As we move toward a more sustainable solution to heavy industry and energy security, we must also keep in mind our climate objectives – CCS will be a key part of this.
 I will be working to ensure that CCS targets will be included in a 2030 energy and climate framework.

 The aim of the TRAN Committee work is to ensure mobility while at the same time protecting the climate.
 After all, transport is not only responsible for 24% of all CO2 emissions in the EU but it has also increased its emissions by 28% since 1990.
 Over the same period, households were able to reduce their emissions by 24%, and industry by as much as 32%.
 Without changes in mobility, we shall therefore not be able to halt climate change.

 The TRAN Committee is working towards effective and reliable infrastructure, fair rules for the whole transport sector, the highest standards of safety and binding rights for people travelling in Europe.
 We strive to guarantee clean, safe and affordable mobility in Europe – particularly across borders.

-- I am also working on improving disabled access at Manchester Airport and reviewing the closure of the Liverpool coastguard service at Crosby, with Gordon Marsden MP.
+- Reviewing the closure of the Liverpool coastguard service at Crosby, with Gordon Marsden MP.